Best daily deals

 The HD 350BT (left) looks nearly identical to the noise canceling Sennheiser HD 450BT (right), but the 350BT is more comfortable due to a looser headband design.

-Cymbal hits recur through the song and are easy to distinguish from the rest of the instrumentation.
+Cymbal hits recur throughout the song and are easy to distinguish from the rest of the instrumentation.
 It sounds a little quieter than I’m accustomed to hearing, especially when Fike is singing concurrently, but that’s only noticeable because of my great familiarity with the song.
-Most all listeners will enjoy how the headphones sound, and if you want to make minor adjustments, you can within the Sennheiser app.
+Most listeners will enjoy how the headphones sound, and if you want to make minor adjustments, you can do so within the Sennheiser app.

 Can you use the Sennheiser HD 450BT for phone calls?